-On the change of flight path, if it is true, is not only unfair to the various countries especially Vietnam who have pitched in their valuable time and resources looking out for any evidence of the plane.
-It is also unfair to the family and friends of the missing passengers who have kept in the dark on what had happened to their loved ones.
-It is also shows the state of chaos and confusion that the authorities are in even within themselves.
-And that is very embarrassing.
-On the other hand, the shortcomings and loopholes in the national security is just too glaring.
+The change of flight path, if it is true, is not only unfair to the various countries especially Vietnam who have pitched in their valuable time and resources looking out for any evidence of the plane.
+It is also unfair to the family and friends of the missing passengers who have kept in the dark about what had happened to their loved ones.

 It also shows the state of chaos and confusion that the authorities are in even within themselves.
 And that is very embarrassing.
 On the other hand, the shortcomings and loopholes in national security are just too glaring.

 The Air Force said that they did not intercept the plane because it was not classified as hostile (I read somewhere that it is because the plane was flying away from Malaysia but once again, this information is not made known for all).